piou13/logicapps-alerts/README.md

 ![](docs/pict6.PNG)

-Then, We define a Metric Alert that triggers when the percentage of runs failures is over 1% for the last 30 minutes.
+Then, We define a Metric Alert that triggers when the percentage of runs failures is over 1% for the last 30 minutes (pretty restrictive I know ;)).
 When an alert is triggered, the Action Group is called.

 ![](docs/pict7.PNG)